3 Key Drivers for Positive Engagement

 Culture is the way things work around here.
 It’s your company’s operating system.

 Engagement is the way we FEEL about the way things work around here.
 It’s the user experience.

-When the user experience is a poor one, the flow-on effects can weaken your brand, erode customer confidence and white-ant your bottom line.
+When the user experience is a poor one, the flow-on effects weaken your brand, erode customer confidence and white-ant your bottom line.